RURAL MUSICIANS FORUM

 With support from the Taliesin Fellowship and the Lloyd Jones family, Unity Chapel became available as a site for more concerts.
 Giffey, who became RMF’s first Artistic Director, created the concept of a “patchwork quilt of musical styles” at every performance and included both local and guest performers.
 Concerts might include folk, jazz, and ethnic music along with the classics, and the summer Monday night concert series in Unity Chapel became a popular event.

 As RMF grew, the “Cabin Fever Reliever” held in early February, holiday concerts and original scripts combining music with stories, visual imagery and readings were created.
 Choral and dramatic works including Handel’s Messiah, Menotti’s Amahl and the Night Visitors, and the Poulanc Gloria brought community members together as participants and audience members alike.

 Through the years, RMF has been committed to providing performance opportunities, scholarships and outreach concerts in the schools and in local communities for students.
 Several young people who first performed at Unity Chapel have become fine professional artists as adults.

 Nancy Giffey served as RMF’s first Artistic Director for 13 years, and subsequently returned from time to time to direct special events.
 In more recent years, RMF has had the good fortune to have three other talented musicians as Artistic Directors.
-Over the years, RMF flourished and grew under the artistic leadership of Nick Ehlinger, Jenafer Lloyd Jones Humphries, and Doug Swenson.
+Over the years, RMF flourished and grew under the artistic leadership of Nick Ehlinger, Jenafer Lloyd Jones Humphries, and Doug Swenson, and M. Kent Mayfield.

-Now, the Forum has named M. Kent Mayfield as Artistic Director, effective July 1, 2012.
+Now, the Forum has named Ivana Ugrcic as Artistic Director, effective for the 2018 concert season.

 ENJOYMENT, INSPIRATION AND EDUCATION